torresszy/C_projects_samples/game_of_chance/README.txt

-CS 152, Winter 2021
+README file for: A Game of Chance

-README file for PA #1: A Game of Chance
+Note: src directory is not included due to privacy reason

 Makefile: file to be used with make.
 Run: make test_betting - to compile your code and generate an executable for the automated test code